GSE-CCL/scratch-tools/README.md

 - -d: Output directory.
 Will save output to this directory, and create the directory if doesn’t exist.
 - -n: Name of the output JSON file, if only a single output file is desired.
 Otherwise, will save projects to individual JSON files.
+- -b: If downloading a list of studios, add this flag to save projects to subdirectories named for the studio ID.

 ## Examples